Alternative therapies and medicines

 - Van Dixhoorn breathing and relaxation therapy method

 You will qualify for a reimbursement for alternative medicines if the medicines in question have been included in the G-standard of Z-Index.
-Check this on the website www.cbg-meb.nl.
+Check this at cbg-meb.nl.
 You will see whether the alternative medicine in question has been included in the G-standard under the heading 'geneesmiddeleninformatiebank voor mensen' (medicine information database for people).

 You will require a prescription from a physician or your alternative care provider for alternative medicines.
-The alternative care provider must meet the conditions set out in the List of Alternative Care Providers (PDF).
+The alternative care provider must meet the conditions set out in the List of Alternative Care Providers.

 Reimbursement for alternative therapies and medicines